-Factors that may affect a Fund's portfolio as a whole are called "principal risks" and are summarized in this section.
+Factors that may affect the Fund's portfolio as a whole are called "principal risks" and are summarized in this section.

 This summary describes the nature of these principal risks and certain related risks, but is not intended to include every potential risk.
-The Funds could be subject to additional risks because the types of investments they make may change over time.
-The SAI, which is incorporated by reference into this Prospectus, includes more information about the Funds and their investments.
-Each Fund is not intended to be a complete investment program.
+The Fund could be subject to additional risks because the types of investments they make may change over time.
+The SAI, which is incorporated by reference into this Prospectus, includes more information about the Fund and its investments.
+The Fund is not intended to be a complete investment program.